stat133-sp19/hw-stat133-gobearscn/workout01/report/workout01-daiqiao-lin.md

     ## 4  Stephen curry  1250  584 0.4672000
     ## 5 Draymond Green   578  245 0.4238754

+-   We can also have a look at the below table to have a general view of the 2 points eff shooting effectiveness by percentage

 2point eff shooting by %
 ------------------------